Optical Synchronization at ELBE

 DESY kindly provided these mechanics including the necessary knowledge and support to HZDR to build up a similar system.

 To operate the link stabilizer a fast digital controller is necessary.
 Together with fast ADCs and DACs it reads the balanced detectors output and controls the two actuators to compensate for phase changes.
-At ELBE a NI PXI- based System is used.
-A typical chassis contains a National Instruments (NI) Realtime Controller and a FPGA-Board extended by fast analog inputs and outputs.
+Different to DESY at ELBE a NI PXI- based System is used.
+A typical chassis contains a National Instruments (NI) Realtime Controller, a Board with a FPGA extended with fast analog inputs and outputs.
 A second board with slow ADCs is used to monitor power values and to do the slow polarization control feedback.
 The motor controller is connected to the board with an extended bus structure.

 Using National Instruments Hardware makes it beneficial to use NI LabView for the programming of the control loops and the user interface.
 As mentioned above the programming is split into two parts.
 The fast controller for the link stabilization is done with the FPGA module for LabView and a slow part for polarization control, data logging and the user interface.
 This allows starting to program in both tasks without interfering each other.
 Only the way of exchanging data has to be defined beforehand.